Yomotsu Hirasaka: Overview

 The myth, which holds that there is a boundary place between the realms where the living and the dead reside, is an idea that is shared by the Sanzu River and others, and can be found throughout the world.
 In Japanese mythology, Yomotsu Hirasaka is thought to be an impression from the stone structure of kofun and the road leading to the stone chamber that housed the coffin.

 In Kojiki, it appears twice in the upper part of the book, and there is a tradition that it is located at Ifuyasaka in Izumo Province.
 The word "hira" is said to mean "cliff".

 Places of connection

 Shimane Prefecture, Matsue City, Higashiizumo Town erected a stone monument in 1940 in Iya, Higashiizumo, Shimane as the place where Hiraizumi Hiraizaka was located.
 A huge stone, said to be the rock of Senbiki, is also placed at the site.
 Nearby is the Iya Shrine, which is dedicated to Izanami.
-In the 2010 Japanese film, Matataki, the location was used as a location for the main character's visit to see his dead girlfriend.
+In the 2010 Japanese film, Matataki, the location was used as a location for the main character's visit to see her dead boyfriend.

 According to "Unyo Shishi" written in Edo period, there is also a legend of Izanagi throwing peach fruits to the god of thunder at Komakaerizaka in Iwasaka, Matsue City.